Antiz96/Linux-Desktop/Arch-Linux/Base_installation.md

 ## Install a Desktop Environment/Standalone Window Manager

-I've used GNOME and XFCE in the past (doing minimal installations) but I recently switched to IceWM.
+I've used GNOME and XFCE in the past (doing minimal installations) but I switched to IceWM since then.
 Here's my installation routine for the three of them.

 ### GNOME (Minimal installation)